 Auditors are expected to provide transportation equipment and necessary means to transport the audit team during the fieldwork.
 Vehicles used in audit fieldwork must be appropriate for the condition of the management unit's forest roads.
-The use of helicopters in carrying out audit fieldwork is strongly recommended as it provides access to sites otherwise inaccessible by ground travel and provides a unique perspective of the landscape condition.
-In other cases, where silvicultural systems that maintain a full or partial canopy predominate, ground observation may be more appropriate.
+The use of helicopters in carrying out audit fieldwork is strongly recommended as it provides access to sites otherwise inaccessible by ground travel and provides a unique perspective of the landscape condition (e.g., the use of a helicopter may be the most cost-efficient means for assessing Free to Grow) In other cases, where silvicultural systems that maintain a full or partial canopy predominate, ground observation may be more appropriate.
 Rationale for the selected means of observation must be provided in the audit plan and considered during sample selection.